- Learn Linux

 The 25 minute electronic training session used solderless breadboards to allow the learners to build a buzzer circuit.

 It is a board with a 0.1in (2.54mm) grid of holes with strips of copper running in a single direction across each row.
-Normally these extend the full length of the stripboard, but there are some versions with a break in the copper tracks suitable for mounting integrated circuits.
+Normally these extend the full length of the stripboard, but there are some versions with a break in the copper tracks suitable for mounting integrated circuits, or some that replicate the layout of a breadboard.

 This is a very common way of creating permanent circuits for hobby electronic enthusiasts who may not have the equipment for creating a complete printed circuit board.